brianwifaneye/NIST-CSF/README.md

 The 2016 workbook has 3 main sheets, the first 2 are instructional and can be removed once one is comfortable with the tool.
 The 3rd sheet has demo-data, which can be replaced with actual data from an organization.

+The 2016 version and 2017 markup versions are obsolete at this point.
+Only use the 2017 version, reflecting recent updates to the standard and supporting documentation.

 ## 2017 robust version
 The 2017 version has:
  - a CMMI reference sheet